Masfout: History

 Masfout was traditionally home to the Na'im tribe, who were originally in the main settled in Buraimi.
 They found themselves under threat in 1905 when the Bedouin Bani Qitab built a fort at Wadi Hatta and started to harass caravans passing through the pass to the Omani Batina coast.

 Appealing to Zayed bin Khalifa Al Nahyan of Abu Dhabi, and following a meeting of the Trucial Sheikhs in Dubai in April of that year, they gained Zayed's support (against the dynamic and ambitious Sheikh of Umm Al Quwain, Sheikh Rashid bin Ahmad Al Mualla, who supported the Bani Qitab) and eventually retained Masfout.
 The Na'im of Masfout were in almost constant conflict with their neighbours, the people of Hajarain, which later became a dependency of Dubai and more commonly known as Hatta.

 In 1948, following a period of decline for the Na'im, Masfout was seized from its Na'im Sheikh, Saqr bin Sultan Al Hamouda, by Sheikh Rashid bin Humaid Al Nuaimi III of Ajman when Hamouda was unable to raise a force of men to oppose Rashid.

 A period of uncertainty followed as the various Sheikhs of the region attempted to jostle for influence in order to sign petroleum concessions, with the Sultan in Muscat and the Saudis paying tribute in return for fealty which often turned out to be short-lived from both the Bani Qitab and the Na'im, as well as other tribes of the interior of the Trucial States.

 These attempts to harness title to areas of the interior among the rulers and tribes eventually led to the Buraimi Dispute.

 Masfout has been part of the Emirate of Ajman since.

+Development

+Masfout is the focus of several development initiatives aimed at creating a tourism and residential destination while preserving its natural beauty, heritage, and agricultural roots.
+These plans are part of the broader Ajman Vision 2030.
+In 2023, the Masfout Development Project was launched by Sheikh Humaid bin Rashid Al Nuaimi, Ruler of Ajman.
+The initiatives involve collaboration between the Ajman Municipality and Planning Department (MPDA), the Emirates Council for Balanced Development, and other institutions, focusing on tourism, infrastructure, services, and heritage preservation.

+Key Pillars and Objectives

+The Masfout Development Project, launched in June 2023, is built on several core pillars: